 Snagglepuss

 All in all, Snagglepuss was a charming and offbeat show that captured the spirit of the era in which it was produced.
 With its wit, humor, and sense of adventure, it remains a classic of modern animation and a beloved favorite of many viewers.

-Snagglepuss is a series that is currently running and has 2 seasons (34 episodes).
-The series first aired on January 30, 1961.
+Snagglepuss is a series that ran for 2 seasons (34 episodes) between January 30, 1961 and on CBS

+Snagglepuss